Cohomological support varieties of certain monomial ideals: Computational implementations

-\begin{theorem} The CSVs of homogenous monomial ideals in polynomial rings over $\mathbb{Q}$ with minimal generating sets with 6 elements are all one of the following up to order: \begin{itemize} \item a linear subspace, \item a union of two hyperplanes, \item $\mathcal{V}(a_{\underline{135}}+a_{\underline{246}})$. \end{itemize} \end{theorem} Of course, we have made no statements regarding inhomogeneous monomial ideals or other base fields, so we have not proven the original problem posed in \cite{embdef}.
+\begin{computation} The cohomological support varieties of equigenerated monomial ideals in polynomial rings over $\mathbb{Q}$ with minimal generating sets with 6 elements are all one of the following up to order: \begin{itemize} \item a linear subspace, \item a union of two hyperplanes, \item $\mathcal{V}(a_{\underline{135}}+a_{\underline{246}})$. \end{itemize} \end{computation} Of course, we have made no statements regarding non-equigenerated monomial ideals or other base fields, so we have not proven the original problem posed in \cite{embdef}.